 Denied for Ozempic, Wegovy, Mounjaro, or Zepbound?

-An AI agent reads your denial letter, matches it against your insurer's own published criteria, and emails you a physician-ready appeal letter in under 30 minutes.
+We match your denial against your insurer's exact published GLP-1 policy — UnitedHealthcare, Aetna, Cigna, and 7 others — and email you a physician-ready appeal letter in under 30 minutes.

 Money back if your doctor won't sign it